sodx/crypto-blocks/README.md

 5. Add the `News Feed` block.
 6. Specify the number of news items to display.
 7. Save the page and preview it to see the news.

+## Known Issues
+In some cases, after the very first project launch, posts may not appear in the News Feed block and WordPress endpoints may return 404 errors.
+Although we run `wp rewrite flush` on background during initialization, you may need to update the permalinks settings manually:

+1. Go to Settings > Permalinks in the WordPress admin.
+2. Click Save Changes without making any changes.
+3. This will refresh the rewrite rules and should resolve the issue.